 Considering that the original message will be attached as an msg-file, it basically can only be opened by other Outlook users.
 Also, when you reply to a message multiple times and have this forward/reply method set as the default, you’ll end up with many nested messages which would make it hard to browse to the original attachment.

-Personally, I find this option anything but elegant and list it only since it is a built-in option and the original recommendation by Microsoft (from Outlook 97!).
+Personally, I find this option anything but elegant and list it only since it is a built-in option.

 Method 5: Link instead of using attachments

 Instead of attaching your files to your message, place them on-line and add a link to the files in your message.
 As a reply holds the original text, the link to the files will remain as well.

 This is the most elegant solution if you’d like to keep your messages as small as possible (or consider sending attachments being “so 20th century!” ).

 Method 6: Reply/Reply All with Attachments VBA Macro

 In case you really want to have a “Reply to All with Attachment” option, you can use the ReplyWithAttachments VBA Macro.

 This macro integrates with the default Reply and Reply All commands of Outlook and will ask you whether or not to attach the original attachments.

 Optionally, you could also create dedicated “Reply with Attachments” and “Reply All with Attachments” buttons in addition to the normal Reply and Reply All buttons.

 Easily choose to keep your attachments when replying.